unicode-org/message-format-wg/docs/tcq-howto.md

 Occasionally, talking points can get out of order.
 Ex: a reply to a topic that is already over, or a glitch causing duplicate topics.
 You can use the "Delete", "Move Up", and "Move Down" buttons to rearrange accordingly.

 ![Queue view - meeting hosts](./img/tcq-13-meeting-host-view.png)

+Known issue: currently, it is better to empty the queue of items before proceeding to the next top-level agenda item.